-Plush toys should be avoided.
-Children's personal toys (i.e. for security or comfort) are not to be shared with other children and should be stored in a way that ensures this.
+Dress up clothing may be provided and laundered weekly, or when soiled as per standard procedures.
+Plush toys should be reserved for use by one child where possible.
+As per public health guidelines and child care regulations, children's personal toys (i.e. for security or comfort) are not to be shared with other children and should be stored in a way that ensures this.